 Many people resume their usual activities after recovering from surgery to implant a cardiac device.
-However, you may need to adjust your lifestyle to help manage your pacemaker, implantable cardioverter defibrillator (ICD), or loop recorder.
-Experts from NYU Langone’s Heart Rhythm Center provide education and support to help you make the changes necessary to manage devices and heart conditions.
+However, you may need to adjust your lifestyle to help manage the use of your pacemaker, implantable cardioverter defibrillator (ICD), or cardiac loop recorder.
+Experts from NYU Langone’s Heart Rhythm Center provide education and support to help you make the changes necessary to manage these devices and heart conditions.

-Because your device may set off airport metal detectors, it’s important to carry the device’s identification card, which includes information about it and your doctor’s contact information.
+Your implanted cardiac device may set off airport metal detectors, so it’s important to carry the device’s identification card with you.
 Cardiac devices can go through the newer body scanners without difficulty.
 If you are in doubt, ask the airport security agent for a pat down search instead of a scan.

 Learn more about our research and professional education opportunities.